Skip to main content

 They're also operationally disciplined.
 Scaling restaurants requires systems.
 You can't rely on the owner being present at every location.
 Everything needs to be documented, measured, and standardized.
 Successful multi-unit operators build playbooks that allow a new manager to step into any location and know exactly how things should run.

 Most have strong financial sophistication.
-They understand how to use leverage effectively, structure deals to minimize personal risk, negotiate with lenders, and manage complex capital stacks.
+They understand how to use use effectively, structure deals to minimize personal risk, negotiate with lenders, and manage complex capital stacks.
 They treat their restaurant portfolio like a real estate investment trust, constantly evaluating where to allocate capital for the best returns.

-The Economics of Multi-Unit Operations
+The Economics of Multi-Unit Operations#

 The financial model for multi-unit operations looks fundamentally different from single-unit ownership.